netpalm555/NAPL/syntax.md

   ```

 ## Variables:
-- all variable's types are inferred by the compiler
+- all variable'lexeme types are inferred by the compiler
     - variables declared with var are type-checked at compile time

   ```